Modified Overt Aggression Scale: Development and history

 The test was originally designed to measure aggression in psychiatric inpatients, specifically those with autism and other intellectual disabilities.
 The scale is generally used to track aggression and aggressive acts over time, typically at one week intervals.
 It has since been used to measure the efficacy of therapy and drug treatments on aggressive behavior in clinical settings.
 The test has since been translated into Italian, Chinese, and French.
 The scores of the scale have reported good reliability and validity across multiple study samples.

 In a study conducted by Chinese researchers in 2009, the Modified Overt Aggression Scale was found to be both reliable and valid.
 The results from the study concluded there was high reliability, meaning the scale consistently measures the levels of aggression in each category.
-The MOAS is also confirmed to be valid, meaning the scale truly measures what it suppose to.
+The MOAS is also confirmed to be valid, meaning the scale truly measures what it is supposed to.

 In 2009, a study conducted by Ira L. Cohen and her associates studied characteristics, such as aggressiveness, in people with intellectual disabilities (IDs).
 The MOAS was used and researchers reported it being "a reliable and valid measure of aggressiveness in this population."

 It is also found to be valid for measuring aggression in developing countries, in addition to the developed world, where it was originally validated.